--Erin Entrada Kelly, 2018 Newbery Medal Winner: Hello, Universe and 2021 Newbery Honoree: We Dream of Space
+-Erin Entrada Kelly, 2018 Newbery Medal Winner: Hello, Universe

 About the Book

 HIDDEN TRUTHS follows neighbors and best friends Danielle (Dani) and Eric as they navigate middle school, their changing friendship, social media fame, mean girls, online bullying, and crushes.
 Written in alternating points of view, the reader gets to hear from both Dani and Eric as they have a chance to tell their side.